tajiknomi/Remote_Administrative_Console/README.md

 ## How to build
 Its upto you to use cmake or qmake.
 I have provided both files (i.e CMakeLists.txt, server.qrc) which you can use in your Qt-Creator IDE or directly build the project using command line.

-if you want to use Qt-Creator, you just have to either open the project using CMakeLists.txt or server.qrc.
+To use Qt Creator, you must open the project using either CMakeLists.txt or server.qrc.

-command-line option is given below
+command-line option is given below:-

 ### 1) qmake
 ```